galthran-wq/construction-ai/README.md

 The ```train.py``` and respective ```train_utils.py``` use the dataset with ```transformers.Trainer``` to finetune the model.
-I split each dataset into train/val with 80/20 ratio and train There is a helper script```visualize_eval.py```, which produces the predicted segmentation images.
+I split each dataset into train/val with 80/20 ratio.
+There is a helper script```visualize_eval.py```, which produces the predicted segmentation images.

 ## Experiments